FirebirdGaming/Wasteland-Genesis/README.md

 Download Wasteland Genesis.zip

-Download Bodyslide Output.zip

-_(You can put these into your C:Modding\Nexus Files folder if you use the same structure as me)_
+_(You can put this into your C:Modding\Nexus Files folder if you use the same structure as me)_

-Unzip both files and save them for later
+Unzip Wasteland Genesis.zip and save for later

-The contents of your folder should look like this
+The contents of your folder should look like this (Ignore Bodyslide I need to change the picture)

 ![image23](https://github.com/user-attachments/assets/243744e1-4756-430c-a466-2427bfa841d4)